C6WX/RPG-Game/Development Journal Template-BattleSystem.md

 ```
 *Figure 2.
 The script I used to assign the enemies' stats.*

--To add a battle system and work out health after attacking, I made an equation that worked out damage based on the dice roll, then I made it so that after the player rolled the dice, the result of the roll would go through the equation, then the result would be subtracted off the enemies health.
+- To add a battle system and work out health after attacking, I made an equation that worked out damage based on the dice roll, then I made it so that after the player rolled the dice, the result of the roll would go through the equation, then the result would be subtracted off the enemies health.
 I also made this work for the enemy so that when the enemy rolls, the same thing happens but the damage is subtracted from the player's health.
 <br>

 ```csharp